 Compensation of the directors of the Company is determined by the Board, based on the recommendations made by the Compensation Committee.
 Compensation of the CEO of the Company is determined by the Compensation Committee (either alone or, if directed by the Board, in conjunction with a majority of the independent directors on the Board).
 Compensation for senior executives is determined and approved annually by the Compensation Committee, based on recommendations made by the CEO of the Company.
 In determining compensation, the Compensation Committee and the Board consider industry standards, annual and long-term performance goals and financial situation but do not currently have any formal objectives or criteria.
 The Compensation Committee and the Board informally monitor the performance of each executive officer keeping in mind the business strengths of the individual and the purpose of their appointment as an officer.
-The Compensation Committee currently comprises of the following directors: Michelle Mathews-Spradlin and Zachary Arrick.
-It is anticipated that a third member will be appointed to the Compensation Committee at a later date.
+The Compensation Committee currently comprises of the following directors: Michelle Mathews-Spradlin, Alexander Shoghi and Kenneth Gilbert.
 The Board has not adopted any specific policies or practices to determine the compensation for the Company's directors and executive officers other than as disclosed above.